fidacura/pixel-canvas/README.md

-# Graphmetric - A Pixelmetric Drawing Experience
+# Graphmetric - A Pixelmetric Drawing Experiment